jimnup/rantsandmayhem/README.md

-# rantsandmayhem
+# rants and mayhem
-Random ideas for standards
+Random ideas for standards - some place to jot some notes in markdown and plantuml.